That way I feel more relieved

 (Coming but might not be soon)

-Photographs, archival materials, videos, recordings, embroidery.
+Photographs, found objects, videos, sound, embroidery.